coridonhenshaw/weatherdata/readme.md

 Wind direction is given in degrees from true north: 0/360 = north, 90 = east, 180 = south, 270 = west, etc.

 The perceived temperature column contains humidex (positive) or windchill (negative) temperature values computed internally by Weatherdata.
 These values are computed using formulae published by Environment Canada, however the windchill is computed based on worst-case conditions (lowest reported temperature and highest reported wind speed, even if these readings did not occur simultaneously) and may be colder than officially published figures from EC.

+The dew point difference column contains the difference between the average air temperature and the dew point.
+A larger difference between temperature and dew point usually indicates more comfortable weather.

 ## Example Usage